 Report on your impact and value creation

-ESG reporting should not only report on your inputs and outputs but also on your outcomes and impacts.
-Consider reporting on how your ESG activities and performance contribute to creating value for your business and your stakeholders, as well as to achieving global sustainability goals.
-You should also generate annual reports on the positive and negative impacts of your business on the environment, society, and governance, and how you manage and mitigate them.
-You can use impact measurement and valuation methods such as ESG score to quantify and monetize your impacts and value creation.
+ESG reporting should go beyond inputs and outputs to document outcomes and real-world impacts.
+Report on how your ESG activities contribute to value creation for your business and stakeholders, and to global sustainability goals.
+Disclose both positive and negative impacts — including supply chain human rights and environmental impacts as required by CSDDD — and explain how you manage and mitigate them.
+Use impact measurement methods such as ESG scores to quantify and communicate your contributions.

 How to get started with ESG reporting with Certainty

-Certainty is a cloud-based software solution that enables businesses to collect, manage and report on their ESG data and performance.
+Certainty is a cloud-based software solution that enables businesses to collect, manage, and report on their ESG data and performance — across operations and their entire supply chain.
 With Certainty, you can:

-• Manage ESG data in a centralized and secure database, where you can store, organize, validate, and analyze your ESG data.
+- Manage ESG data in a centralized, secure database where you can store, organize, validate, and analyze your data to support regulatory reporting and investor disclosures.

-• Follow frameworks and standards for ESG, such as GRI, SASB, TCFD, and IIRC, using pre-built or custom indicators and metrics.
+- Follow recognized ESG frameworks and standards — GRI, SASB, TCFD, IIRC, and CSRD’s ESRS — using pre-built or custom indicators and metrics.

-• Seek assurance for your ESG reports, using built-in audit trails and verification features.
+- Support assurance of your ESG reports through built-in audit trails, evidence management, and verification features.

-• Engage stakeholders in your ESG reporting process, using collaboration and communication tools.
+- Engage stakeholders in your ESG reporting process using built-in collaboration and communication tools, including supplier portals and grievance tracking.

 You might also be interested in: